-SAC Partners with SAISD to Start Nursing and Health Care Magnet School
+SAC Partners with SAISD to Start Nursing and Health Care Early College School

 December 17, 2019

-San Antonio College has entered into a new partnership with the San Antonio Independent School District (SAISD) to create the Healthcare Pathways Technology Early College High School, or H-TECH, a magnet school that will prepare students with the skills, credentials and an industry-specific associate degree necessary for high-demand careers in nursing and healthcare.
+San Antonio College has entered into a new partnership with the San Antonio Independent School District (SAISD) to create the Healthcare Pathways Technology Early College High School, or H-TECH, an early college high school that will prepare students with the skills, credentials and an industry-specific associate degree necessary for high-demand careers in nursing and healthcare.
 H-TECH, which will be located on the Fox Tech High School campus, will debut in the 2020-2021 school year.

 H-TECH will be the second Pathways in Technology Early College High School in San Antonio (P-TECH).
 Under the P-TECH model, schools partner with Texas institutions of higher education and regional businesses and industries, giving students post-secondary education and workforce training opportunities.